St Helens, Merseyside: Formation

 The original Town Hall was constructed in 1839 and described by Wilson in 1874 as "in the Italian style, with a Corinthian portico; and contains a lock-up, a newsroom, and a large hall for courts, concerts, balls, and public meetings".
 It was not until 1852 that the Civil Parish of St Helens was instituted (noted in 1874 by Wilson as "more extensive than the town").
 The Mill Street Barracks were completed in 1861.

-On 2 February 1868, Queen Victoria granted a Charter of Incorporation, defining St Helens officially as a Municipal Borough.
-The first election of Councillors took place on 9 May the same year, followed by the first Town Council meeting on 18 May.
+On 2 February 1868, Queen Victoria granted a charter of incorporation, defining St Helens officially as a municipal borough.
+The first election of councillors took place on 9 May the same year, followed by the first town council meeting on 18 May.
 About 20 years later in 1887 St Helens became a County Borough, with two Members of Parliament.

-In 1894, the Parish of St Helens was incorporated under the 1893 St Helens Corporation Act.
+In 1894, the Parish of St Helens was incorporated under the St. Helens Corporation Act 1893 (56 & 57 Vict. c. ccxv).
 This was achieved by the abolition of the Civil Parishes of Parr, Sutton and amalgamation of their townships.
-The Civil Parishes of Eccleston and Windle both ceded portions of their areas over to St Helens.
+The civil parishes of Eccleston and Windle both ceded portions of their areas over to St Helens.

 The modern Borough of St Helens includes areas historically not associated with the town.
 The 1974 creation of the Ceremonial County of Merseyside appended the former urban districts of Haydock, Newton-le-Willows and Rainford, and parts of Billinge-and-Winstanley and Ashton-in-Makerfield urban districts, along with part of Whiston Rural District, all from the administrative county of Lancashire.
 The urban sprawl of St Helens was already extended up to the boundary lines of places such as Haydock and Rainhill, where inhabitants may consider themselves either part of either both St Helens the 'Town' or 'Borough', or just the Borough.